filakhtov/gentoo-use-docs/media-sound/pulseaudio.md

 Pass the `--enable-glib2` and the `--enable-gsettings` options to the configure script.
 Build and install the `libpulse-mainloop-glib` for integration with the `libglib2` library to allow using PulseAudio client library for GLib-based programs.
 Also build `module-gsettings` plugin to store user's PulseAudio settings in the GSettings backend.

 This flag is recommended for regular desktop systems.

-### gnome
-Pass the `--enable-gconf` option to the configure script.
-Build and install the `module-gconf` plugin to store user's PulseAudio settings in the GConf backend.

-This flag should be disabled, because GConf is deprecated.
-It can be used when updating to migrate settings from the GConf backend to GSettings one.

 ### gtk
 Pass the `--enable-gtk3` option to the configure script.
 Build a demo GTK+ test application.